 - Dr. Bryan Lilly named 2006 UW System scholar

-- Student Marketing Club has a very interactive relationship with the professional Sales and Marketing Professional Association in the Fox Valley
+- Student Marketing Club has a very interactive relationship with the Sales and Marketing Professionals of Northeast Wisconsin

 Marketing is the process of planning and executing the conception, pricing, promotion and distribution of ideas, goods and services to create exchanges that satisfy individual and organizational objectives.
 Marketing combines advertising, business logistics, research, product management and selling in targeted efforts to satisfy the consumer or the organizational buyer with products and services in an ongoing relationship.

 - Develop advertising objectives, set budgets, select media, create promotional materials and coordinate activities with the firm's advertising agency

 - Business logistics and physical distribution: traffic and transportation, material handling, packaging, warehousing, order processing and inventory management